Holme Junior & Infant School

 Vision

 Aspirational: We believe every child is an artist in their own right.
-Our art curriculum inspires children to take pride in their work and aim high.
-By exploring the work of great artists, both past and present, we show pupils that their ideas matter—and that their creative voice can be powerful and valued.
+Our curriculum inspires children to take pride in their work and aim high.
+By exploring the work of great artists past and present, pupils see that their ideas matter—and that their creative voice is powerful and valued.

 Adventurous: Art at Holme is about exploring, experimenting, and being brave.
-We encourage children to take risks in their artwork, to try new materials and techniques, and to be open to the unexpected.
-Whether it’s sculpting with clay or painting with bold colour, our pupils are supported to step out of their comfort zone and discover their artistic potential.
+We encourage children to take risks, try new techniques, and embrace the unexpected.
+Whether sculpting with clay or experimenting with bold colours, pupils are supported to step out of their comfort zone and unlock their artistic potential.

-Creative: We place creativity at the heart of everything we do.
-Children are given space and freedom to generate ideas, explore different styles, and express their feelings, thoughts and identities.
-From sketchbooks to large-scale pieces, we nurture originality and imaginative thinking.
+Creative: Creativity is at the heart of everything we do.
+Pupils are given the freedom to generate ideas, explore styles, and express their feelings, thoughts, and identities.
+From sketchbooks to large-scale collaborative work, we nurture originality and imaginative thinking.

-Resilient: We teach our pupils that not everything goes right the first time—and that’s OK.
-Art can be challenging, and part of the joy is working through mistakes or trying again.
-Our curriculum builds resilience by encouraging children to reflect on their work, persevere through difficulties, and understand that improvement is a journey.
+Resilient: Art can be challenging, and part of the joy is working through mistakes or trying again.
+Our curriculum builds resilience by encouraging children to reflect, persevere, and understand that artistic growth is a journey, not an end point.

-Independent: From choosing materials to refining their own ideas, we encourage independence at every stage.
-Our pupils learn to take ownership of their creative choices, developing confidence and pride in their work.
-We equip them with the skills and mindset to direct their own learning and trust in their own vision.
+Independent: From choosing materials to refining their ideas, we encourage independence at every stage.
+Pupils take ownership of their creative choices, developing confidence and pride in their work while learning to trust their own vision.

 Impact

-The impact of our art curriculum is evident in the confident, creative, and independent thinkers we develop.
-Our students leave Holme Junior & Infant School with:
+The impact of our art curriculum is seen in confident, creative, and independent pupils who:

-- a deep appreciation for the arts and an understanding of its cultural significance.
+• develop a deep appreciation for the arts and understand its cultural significance.

-- a portfolio of work that showcases their progression in technical skills and creative ideas.
+• build a portfolio that shows progression in technical skill, creativity, and originality.

-- the ability to reflect on their own work and that of others, providing constructive feedback and celebrating diversity in artistic expression.
+• reflect thoughtfully on their own work and that of others, providing constructive feedback.

-- the resilience to tackle artistic challenges and the aspiration to continually improve their skills.
+• show resilience in overcoming artistic challenges and aspire to continually refine their skills.

 Art & Design Overviews